-Our labs perform an FDA-approved hepatitis A antibody blood test to diagnose hepatitis A (HAV) in the blood.
+Our labs perform an FDA-cleared hepatitis A antibody blood test to diagnose hepatitis A (HAV) in the blood.

 All laboratory testing accuracy rates are measured in terms of sensitivity and specificity.
-Our FDA-approved hepatitis A test has an extremely high sensitivity and specificity rates, both at 95 percent.
+Our FDA-cleared hepatitis A test has an extremely high sensitivity and specificity rates, both at 95 percent.